GuilherLRO/udacity-machine-learning-engineer-projects/5. Starbucks Challenge/README.md

 4. Run the Python code using the command `python code_file.py`, replacing `code_file.py` with the actual name of the code file.

 5. The code will execute the functionality described above and display the results in the terminal or command prompt.

-Note: The code assumes that the dataset files are named `portfolio.json`, `profile.json`, and `transcript.json`.
-If your dataset files have different names, make sure to update the file names in the code accordingly.

-Feel free to explore the code, modify it, and experiment with different models or techniques to improve the recommendation system.

-Enjoy your Starbucks offer recommendation journey!